pbayer/DiscreteEventsCompanion.jl/docs/src/actors.md

 # Actors

 DES under investigation, models and simulations tend to get bigger and more complex.
 Likewise we want to use the available computing power of parallel and distributed systems.
-Actors are a way to model larger and more complex systems and at the same time to use the available computing power.
+Actors are a way to model larger and more complex systems and to use the available computing power.

 > Actors are a more powerful computational agent than sequential
 > processes ...